particle-iot/spark-sdk-android/README.md

 # Particle (_formerly Spark_) Android Cloud SDK

-## WARNING: This documentation is currently under heavy construction - some info here is not yet updated/corrected
+## WARNING: This documentation is currently under heavy construction; some info here is not yet updated/corrected.

 <!---
 Android Cloud SDK